Cleaning with a Steam Cleaner

 A steam cleaner needs to be understood first

 But as with all electrical appliances, not all steam cleaners are the same.
-As I learned first on Steam Cleaner Master, there are many things you need to keep in mind to find the right model for your needs.
+There are many things you need to keep in mind to find the right model for your needs.

 Performance is certainly one of the most important criteria.
 Rising electricity costs and growing environmental awareness are leading to lower performance appliances.
 The thought is commendable, but out of place at this point.